kolitiri/contextlogger/README.md

 # Description <a name="description"></a>

-A simple logger that uses the [contextvars](https://docs.python.org/3/library/contextvars.html) library to inject contextual details in your logs.
+A simple logger that leverages the power of the [contextvars](https://docs.python.org/3/library/contextvars.html) library to inject contextual details in your logs.

+It exposes a simple interface, similar to the standard logging.[Logger](https://docs.python.org/3/library/logging.html) and it supports **Structured** logging for more advanced use cases.

 **Source Code**: https://github.com/kolitiri/contextlogger